KASochacki/clemposo/readme2.txt

 15) If you would like to pick grid squares to make higher magnification maps in SerialEM, you can continue.
 If you just wanted to get your maps correlated, you can finish here.
 Your correlated images are saved.

 16) Click "pick MMM ROI", then click on the middle of a grid square that you would like to map.
 Do this on as many grid squares as you would like.
 You can remove these points if you make a mistake with the "MMMremove" button.
 It will remove whichever ROI is typed into the editable region next to it.
+You cannot pick squares near the edge of the image because the program will try to grab the square image surrounding the area when you go to the next step and it won't be able to.
+It will error out.

 17) When you are happy with your regions, and would like to create a Navigator file, Click "create MMM Nav".
 This will ask you for your existing Navigator file.
 So, it requires the Navigator file that you used when you acquired the grid map.
 Whatever grid map you used, it should be listed first in your Navigator file.
 The new Navigator file will just include the first "map" entry with the additional items that you just chose.
 When you import it into SerialEM, you can merge it with whatever Navigator file you are currently using.